Eleanora Atherton: Public reputation and legacy

-In addition to funding medical and religious institutions, Atherton contributed greatly to the wellbeing of Manchester's population and the growth of the city by selling land to enable the construction of the Liverpool and Manchester Railway which opened to passengers in 1830.
+Atherton remains a notable figure in the history of Manchester philanthropy and Victorian religious patronage.
+Her life illustrates the connections between industrial urban development, elite charitable culture, and Britain’s imperial economy during the nineteenth century.
+Atherton sold land to enable the construction of the Liverpool and Manchester Railway which opened to passengers in 1830.
 During her lifetime Atherton's charities invested the railways, in 1867 holding 4% stock of the Lancashire and Yorkshire Railway.